upperlinecode/form-libraries-workshop/README.md

 1. Try repeating the exercise with [React Hook Form](https://react-hook-form.com/), since you'll see both Formik and React Hook Form used on different projects
 1. Try adding additional complex form input types (like a slider or single select with styled buttons), and ensure that their state is still properly stored and manipulated (using the React dev tools).
+1. Add additional error handling so that a user receives more readable alert messages and error messages when they fail to enter valid data.